-CEQ is committed to healthy food choices and has had a program in place for more than five years.
-CEQ Best Buys is now the conduit in this program, allowing families to save and reduce the cost of living in remote areas.
+CEQ is committed to healthy choices and has had a program in place for more than five years.
+CEQ provides health and wellbeing products in affordable ways through its pricing policies allowing families to save and reduce the cost of living in remote areas.
 CEQ Best Buys are continually cross referenced with three major mainland grocery retailers for price and value.

-Fruit Display - Pormpuraaw Store
+Produce Display - Kowanyama Store